-LEARN HOW TO DRIVE SAFELY WITH if insurance
+LEARN TO DRIVE SAFELY WITH IF INSURANCE

 Many youngsters learn to drive car with the guidance of their parents.
 It has been a common practice in Norway for years, and due to changes in legislation, a growing trend in Finland as well.
 Considering the project has a target group of 16-18 year old digital natives whom are more used to consuming digital products than following theory books, it felt natural to develop a learning platform and a drive log as a mobile app.

 Although the frame for the project was very unbounded, and the means to reach the target were left open, the goal was still very clear: to help youngsters become better and safer drivers.
 We wanted to make the learning more fun, and at the same time support the parents at guiding their children to become qualified drivers.